Transport planners look at ways to improve and manage transport systems at a local, regional, national or international level

 - an interest in transport and urban planning issues and political awareness.

-Relevant work experience or paid employment in an associated part of the profession is useful.
+Relevant work experience in the transport industry is useful.
 Try approaching consultants directly to find opportunities.
-TPS has a list of members you could use for contact details - visit TPS Stakeholder Members.
+The TPS has a list of stakeholder members you could use to find contacts.
+Some of the larger employers may offer work placements.

-Consultancies are the biggest employers of transport planners in the private sector.
+Most jobs in the private sector are with consultancies.
+Consultancies range in size from large multinational companies that operate throughout the world to medium-sized companies and small niche companies.
 Some are specialists in transport planning, while others have a broad transport, environmental or engineering remit.
-You would work with a range of clients, including schools, hospitals, developers and industrial firms.
+You could work with a range of clients, including schools, hospitals, developers and industrial firms.

-You could also find employment in the private sector with train and bus operators or other firms with transport interests, such as finance companies.
+There are also opportunities in the private sector with train and bus operators or other firms with transport interests, such as finance or architect companies.

-In the public sector, most of the work is found with local authority departments where you would be producing local transport plans and assessing the implications of developments, often in consultation with residents and developers.
+In the public sector, most of the work is found with local authority departments.
+Work involves producing local transport plans and assessing the implications of developments, often in consultation with residents and developers.

 Look for job vacancies at:

-Speculative applications can be productive in the private sector, whereas public sector positions are generally advertised.
+Speculative applications can be productive in the private sector.

-After you've completed the PDS, it's likely you will have the necessary skills and experience required for the Transport Planning Professional (TPP) qualification.
-This is provided by the society and the Chartered Institution of Highways and Transportation (CIHT) and shows that you have reached a recognised professional standard.
+Once you've completed the PDS, you'll have many of the necessary skills and much of the experience required for the Transport Planning Professional (TPP) qualification.
+The TPP is awarded jointly by the TPS and the Chartered Institution of Highways and Transportation (CIHT) and shows that you have reached a recognised professional standard.

 There are other routes available for professional recognition depending on the area in which you work:

-- you can become a chartered member of CILT
+- You can become a chartered member of the Chartered Institute of Logistics and Transport (CILT).

-- if you have a civil engineering degree you may become a chartered engineer via the Institution of Civil Engineers (ICE)
+- If you have a civil engineering degree you may become a chartered engineer via the Institution of Civil Engineers (ICE) or CIHT.

-It's important to keep up to date with developments in technologies, techniques, policies and legislation.
-Details of short training courses, opportunities to network and meet fellow planners and a list of training providers are available via TPS.
+It's important to keep up to date with developments in technologies, techniques, policies and legislation throughout your career.
+Details of short training courses, opportunities to network and meet fellow planners, and a list of training providers are available via the TPS.

-There are various career development opportunities open to transport planners.
-You may choose to specialise in a certain area of transport planning, such as sustainable transport or transport modelling, or you could continue to work across a range of transport planning activities.
+There are various career development options open to transport planners.
+You may choose to specialise in a particular area of transport planning, such as sustainable transport or transport modelling, or you could continue to work across a range of transport planning activities.

-It's likely you'll move on to manage projects, which can also lead into wider management roles.
+You're likely to move on to manage projects, which can also lead into wider management roles.
 Promotion usually involves taking on increased responsibilities, starting with the technical aspects of larger-scale projects and then staff and project management.

-It may be necessary to move to a post in a different public sector body or consultancy to achieve promotion.
-Movement between the public and private sectors does occur.
+Movement between the public and private sectors is possible and you may need to move to a post in a different public sector body or consultancy to achieve promotion.

-A relevant Masters degree helps career progression, and some employers sponsor employees through qualifications on a part-time basis.
+A relevant Masters degree can help career progression, and some employers sponsor employees through qualifications on a part-time basis.
 Achieving the Transport Planning Professional (TPP) qualification or gaining chartered status with a relevant professional body can also aid career development.

-It's also possible to move into different areas such as town planning or work on policy development.
-Consultancy work is another option, which can allow greater flexibility as well as give experience of working on various projects.
+It's also possible to move into different areas such as town planning or environmental consultancy or to work on policy development.